k-pipe/terraform-module-gke-autopilot/README.md

 ## Example

-An example on how to use this terraform module in order to setup  one or multiple GKC
+An example on how to use this terraform module in order to setup one or multiple GKE clusters for pipeline processing can be found in [subfolder example](./example) (simply download all files in this folder and follow the instructions in the file [README.md](./example/README.md) .